-general and

-specific advantages
+general and specific advantages

-The Faculty, composed of professional artists who have been selected for outstanding achievements as well as for their teaching ability, is the greatest single asset of the Academy's Schools.
-Other factors, however, contribute to the strength of the present institution-its location, Galleries, Library and Print Collection, the Coordinated Courses with the University of Pennsylvania, and the many scholarship advantages described in this catalogue.
+The Faculty presents the greatest single asset of the Academy's Schools.
+Other factors, however, contribute to the strength of the present institution.
+Its location, Galleries, Library and Print Collection, the Coordinated Courses with the University of Pennsylvania, the American Academy in Rome Collaborative problem and the many scholarship advantages will be briefly outlined later.

-Johanne Hession William Emlen Cresson Award 1959 LOCATION.
-The Academy building is located in the heart of Philadelphia within one block of City Hall and within two or three blocks of the central railroad stations.
+LOCATION.
+The Academy building is located in the heart of Philadelphia within one block of City Hall and within two or three blocks of the central city railroad stations.
 It is within walking distance of practically every gallery, museum, library, theatre and music hall of importance in the city.
-Considering Philadelphia's wealth in these cultural attributes, the student has immeasurable opportunities to augment his, or her, school work in every possible field of inspiration for art and living.
-No living accommodations are provided by the Academy.
+Considering Philadelphia's wealth in these cultural attributes, the student in the Academy has immeasurable opportunities to augment his or her school work in every possible field of inspiration for art and living.

 ACADEMY GALLERIES.
-The Academy's Permanent Collection of paintings and sculpture affords an opportunity for the study of examples of famous Masters, and includes the Temple Collection of Modern American Paintings; The Gibson Collection, largely composed of works of the Continental schools; and the Lambert Collection of Contemporary Art.
+The Academy's Permanent Collection of Paintings and Sculpture affords an opportunity for the study of examples of famous masters, and includes the Temple Collection of Modern American Paintings; The Gibson Collection, largely composed of works of the Continental schools; and the Lambert Collection of Contemporary Art.

-The Annual Exhibitions held by the Academy bring together the best examples of current American paintings, sculpture, prints and drawings; and enable students to follow intelligently the various movements of contemporary art, and to study the technical methods by which the art of today is achieving its results.
+The Annual Exhibitions held by the Academy bring together the best examples of current American painting and sculpture, and enable students to follow intelligently the various movements of contemporary art, and to study the technical methods by which the art of today is achieving its results.
 These exhibitions have been recognized for many years as being the foremost in America.
-The exhibition of work of students submitted in competition for Cresson, Ware and Schiedt European Traveling Scholarships, and other prizes, is held in May.
-Many special exhibitions are held in the Galleries throughout the Winter season.
+The Water Color and Print Exhibition is held in the Fall of each year.
+The exhibition of work of students submitted in competition for Cresson European Traveling Scholarships and other prizes is held at the end of May.
+Other special exhibitions are held in the Galleries throughout the Winter season.

 LIBRARY.
-An excellent reference library is available to all registered students in the Day School.
+An excellent reference library is available to all registered students in the day school.
 Books are easily accessible to students for individual research and for limited withdrawals.

 SCHOOL'S FACILITIES.
-The following detailed statement is required by the Veterans Administration: 34,975 square feet of floor space - 20-foot high ceilings; model stands, draperies, props for still life, 36 tables, 300 folding chairs, 29 high stools, slide projector, sound movie camera, movie screen, 1 skeleton, 4 blackboards, 114 plaster casts, 315 lockers, racks for storing canvases, etching press, lithograph press, lithograph stones.
+34,975 square feet of floor space - 20-foot ceilings, Model stands, Draperies, Props for still life, 36 Tables, 300 Folding Chairs, 29 High stools, Slide projector, Sound movie camera, Movie screen, 1 Skeleton, 4 Blackboards, 114 Plaster casts, Racks for storing student canvases, 315 Lockers, Etching press, Lithograph press, Lithograph stones.

-ACADEMY STORE.
-A large selection of materials for use in studios is available to all students.
+ACADEMY STORE is available to all students with a great selection of materials for use in studios.